 An experimental photography project that took a full roll worth of photos of a single person, in a single burst, without them knowing this was going to happen.

-The project is absurd and redundant.
-I did it as a sort of meditation on how people pose for cameras; at what point a person's pose breaks loose, and the slight variations in expression that can mean so much, but get buried once someone is aware there's a camera pointed at them.
+I did it as a sort of meditation on how people pose for cameras.
+At what point a person's pose breaks loose?
+Slight variations in expression can mean so much but get buried once someone is aware there's a camera pointed at them.

 NextOne Image Books